SoTrx/dapr-build-workshop/instructions/_entries/01 introduction.md

 is-parent: yes
 ---

-Ce document est un support pour une **introduction à Dapr et ses concepts**.
-Au travers de différentes activités, le but sera de découvrir les fonctionnalités de Dapr, tout d'abord en isolation, et ensuite en utilisant son intégration dans **[Azure Container Apps](https://azure.microsoft.com/en-us/services/container-apps/)**.
+This document serves as a guide for an **introduction to Dapr and its concepts**.
+Through various activities, the goal is to explore the features of Dapr, initially in isolation, and then by using its integration with **[Azure Container Apps](https://azure.microsoft.com/en-us/services/container-apps/)**.